Apply for Community Board funding

 Community Boards will set local priorities and develop action plans to address these areas in a way that is tailored to local circumstances.

-The maximum funding available for a project is £15,000 and all projects must have some financial contributory funding to help deliver the project.
+The maximum funding available for a project is £15,000.
+All projects must have some financial contributory funding to help deliver the project.

 Types of funding